 - Keep updating your SMS list and the content sent.
 Do not send the same message to too many customers

-- Use an SMS Gateway with content whitelisting/ translation feature that can stop objectionable content from getting released.
+- Use an SMS Gateway with a content whitelisting/ translation feature that can stop objectionable content from getting released.